WebAssembly/WASI/proposals/random/README.md

 ### Introduction

-WASI Random is a WASI API for obtaining random data.
+WASI Random is a WASI API for obtaining pseudo-random data.

 ### Goals

 The primary goals of WASI Random are:
- - To allow users to use WASI programs to obtain high-quality low-level random data.
+ - To allow users to use WASI programs to obtain high-quality low-level random data suitable for cryptography.
  - To allow source languages to enable DoS protection in their hash-maps in host environments that support it.